Feed Ontario Impact Report 2021-22

 servings of beef

-Your generous support helps feed possibility by investing in food bank training and knowledge sharing and innovative programming for people facing hunger in our communities.
+Your generous support helps feed possibility by investing in food bank training, knowledge sharing, and innovative programming for people facing hunger.

 Food transformation programs

 Farm to Food

 A unique food transformation program, Farm to Food rescues excess vegetables from farms and turns them into nutritious meals for people facing hunger.
 In partnership with UHC- Hub of Opportunities (our member food bank in Windsor) and Food Banks Canada, the program serves hunger-relief agencies throughout Ontario.
 In 2021-22 we continued to work with farms and food producers on this ground-breaking program which has, to date, achieved:

 - 2.5 million meals prepared and distributed to families facing hunger